Sister I'm a Poet

 "Sister I'm a Poet" is a song by Morrissey, first released as a B-side to "Everyday Is Like Sunday".
 The lyric and title have been interpreted as a homage to Tennessee Williams' The Glass Menagerie.

 Since its release, the song has seen critical acclaim for its Smiths-style music and Morrissey's witty lyricism.
-It has since become a fan favorite, appearing on multiple compilation albums and becoming a mainstay of Morrissey's live setlist.
+It has since become a fan favourite, appearing on multiple compilation albums and becoming a mainstay of Morrissey's live setlist.

 Background

 "Sister I'm a Poet" was written by Morrissey and collaborator Stephen Street, with whom he had co-written multiple singles and the album Viva Hate.
 According to Street, Morrissey decided to write with Street again after Viva Hate became a critical success.
 The song was part of a trio of songs―the other two being "Will Never Marry" and "Disappointed"—written as B-sides for the "Everyday Is Like Sunday" single.
 Street commented:

 The B-side tracks were considered more muscular and Smiths-esque than Viva Hate; though Morrissey claimed this was not intentional, he called the songs "a progression from Viva Hate" and "quite magical".
 Morrissey also noted that, for the B-sides, he returned to writing lyrics on a typewriter like he did for Smiths songs: